-The Gravity Ball is a highly versatile piece of exercise equipment.
-Its patented design utilizes a three strap system which can replicate the same exercises that can be done with five of the most time-tested, popular types of exercise equipment including the dumbbell, kettlebell, medicine ball, yoga-stretching strap, foam roller.
-Let's see how the Gravity Ball can imitate an exercise popularized by each type of equipment.
+The Gravity Ball’s versatile design can easily replicate similar exercises that can be done with five of the most time-tested, popular types of exercise equipment including the dumbbell, kettlebell, medicine ball, yoga-stretching strap, and foam roller.
+Let's see how…

 Yoga Stretch Strap

-Be sure the carabiners and removable straps are taken off before foam rolling with a Gravity Ball.
-Roll over the smoothest sessions of the ball and be sure to try it on the glutes and quads as the round shape helps it to get deep into the tissues.
+In order to foam roll on your Gravity Ball™ to relieve pressure points and massage tight muscles, be sure to unclip any clips and extra straps before rolling.
+Roll over the smoothest sections of the ball and be sure to try it on the glutes and quads as the round shape helps it to get deep into the tissues.
 We recommend rolling on the lower body muscle groups only and avoiding the spine and upper body.

 You can use the Gravity Ball's adjustable straps to replicate many exercises done with a dumbbell including easy to perform, safer variations of classic exercises such as curls, presses and lifts.
 The adjustable straps also allow for a safe alternative to dumbbells in adaptive fitness, rehabilitation as well as new applications in sports or yoga.